jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 how to measure sleep duration
 ********************************************************

-In this chapter I take a look at building a program that returns the amount of time slept between a given sleep and wake time.
+I take a look at building a program that returns the amount of time slept between a given sleep and wake time.

 ----

-test_duration_w_hours_only
+test_duration_w_hours
 ========================================================

-.. _test_duration_w_hours_only_red:
+.. _test_duration_w_hours_red:

 red: make it fail
 --------------------------------------------------------